Skip to main content

 });

-In your instance, you must provide your container name, the Installment Plan Number from your backend call, your desired culture (i.e., language), your number of desired installments, along with as much shopper data as you'd like to send.
+In your instance, you must provide your container name, the installment plan number from your backend call, your desired culture (i.e., language), along with as much shopper data as you'd like to send.

 You can add any code you'd like after .ready, which will execute once the instance has completely spawned.